songyang-dev/uml-translation-3step/README.md

 # 3Step formula for the translation of English to UML

 The algorithm has three steps, starting with an English text.
+Described in this paper: https://arxiv.org/abs/2210.14441

 ## Installation